Local Focus: East Coast teens scouted for Japan - NZ Herald

 Covid disrupted her plans to travel to Japan after Japan closed its borders.

-Tihore has kept proactive attending weekly Japanese classes via Zoom and continuing to play high-level rugby, for the New Zealand under 18 Māori and Poverty Bay Women's team.
+Tihore has kept proactive, attending weekly Japanese classes via Zoom and continuing to play high-level rugby, for the New Zealand under-18 Māori and Poverty Bay Women's teams.

 It was recently announced she will be allowed to travel to Japan.